 By looking at past A-series chips and extrapolating from what we know of the manufacturing process Apple will use this year, we can get a reasonable picture about what to expect from the A13 chip.
 It will almost certainly be the fastest SoC Apple has ever developed for iPhones, but exactly how fast can we expect?

-Built on an improved 7nm process
+Built with an improved 7nm process

-Apple will likely rely on some architectural tweaks and perhaps better peak clock speeds to increase CPU performance.
+Apple will likely rely on some comparatively minor architectural tweaks and perhaps better peak clock speeds to increase CPU performance.
 After all, the company’s chips are already the fastest around, and it won’t take much to hold on to that crown.

 Apple’s single-core CPU performance gains have been remarkably steady in recent years.
 If the trend holds, we’ll be looking at a Geekbench 4 single-core CPU score of around 5,200.
 That blows the doors off any Android phone and even most thin-and-light laptops.